-The stock option plan in place for 2020 was the 2012 Stock Option Plan.
+The stock option plan in place for 2021 was the 2012 Stock Option Plan.
 The 2012 Stock Option Plan became effective May 4, 2012.
 The exercise period of options granted under the 2012 Stock Option Plan is ten years from the date the option is granted, subject to any accelerated termination.
 In addition, options granted under the 2012 Stock Option Plan will vest and become exercisable at such time or times as may be determined by Fortis.
 Under the terms of this plan, all options granted, vesting rights, and financing provisions under previous plans continue to exist and remain in force as long as any options granted under former plans are outstanding.
-No consolidation of options granted previous to May 4, 2012 will be made into the 2012 Stock Option Plan and Fortis has ceased to grant options under previous stock option plans.
+Effective January 1, 2022, Fortis has ceased to grant options under previous stock option plans.